Guikingone/SchedulerBundle/doc/transport.md

 **configuration**: This transport requires multiple options:

 - The `user` of the Redis instance
-- The `password` related
+- The related `password`
 - The `host` of the Redis instance
 - The optional `port` of the Redis instance

 ### Extra configuration

-This transport can configure multiple options:
+This transport can be configured using multiple options:

 - `execution_mode`: Relates to default configuration keys.
 - `list`: Define the name of the list that store tasks.